This homemade banana marble cake recipe from scratch is tremendous.

 Divide the batter in half.
 To one add the chocolate mixture, and to the other the mashed banana.
 Mix each one well.
 Drop by spoonfuls, alternating dark and light batter to make marbled effect in the prepared cake pan.
 Bake for approximately 1 hour.
-When cool, spread with chocolate icing.
+When cool, spread with chocolate icing (optional, but worth it).

 What I like about this easy chocolate frosting recipe is the high ratio of butter to sugar compared to similar recipes.
 Just as expected, it produces a very rich and creamy frosting that does not dry out or harden.

 I don't find it too sweet, and turns out nice and fluffy, both great things when you are piling it on cupcakes.
 My advice is to make this a night ahead and fridge it so the cocoa flavor can really mellow and the flavors can come together.
 Be sure to remove it from the fridge at least a half hour before using because its pretty hard otherwise.
 It's excellent on this banana marble cake.

 1 cup butter (no substitutes), at room temperature

 In a large mixing bowl, cream butter until light and fluffy; at least two minutes.
 Gradually beat in confectioners' sugar, cocoa and vanilla.

 Now for the half-and-half.
 The best way to do this is to add 1/2 cup of it first and then 1 tablespoon at a time as you are mixing it.

 Stop the mixer and take a rubber spatula and spread it around the frosting as though you were spreading it on a cake.